 Part of it is Authority.
 I believe I would be the best person to stitch up this laceration.
 I’ve been to school, residency, and have 15 years of putting 10,000 stitches into terrified people’s body parts.
 I keep that Authority for myself and shouldn’t have to bother some other doc or delay some other patient with abdominal pain or a broken leg.
 That’s why it galls me that in this instant, I know everything there is to know about the problem, but I’m still completely unprepared.

-We make it to the amazing ER in Custer and were treated expertly by the nurses and physician, despite it being a busy afternoon for the staff.
+We make it to the amazing ER in Custer and are treated expertly by the nurses and physician, despite it being a busy afternoon for the staff.
 A great experience, considering.
 As we drive back by the numerous rental cabins owned by savvy investors making thousands of dollars from family reunions, weddings, and other vacationers, I can’t help thinking about how knowledge is one thing required, but tools are another.
 We arrive back in time to visit with family and tell them our story.
 My car now has every bit of kit needed for expert first aid and a lot of definitive care so we hopefully can avoid a similar event in the future.

 Avoid the Void